timshannon/tech.townsourced.com/content/post/when-naming-is-important-and-when-its-not.md

 Naming things is hard.

 # Shrink Your Context
-When I had stepped away from that whiteboard I had *lost the context of the problem*.
+When I stepped away from that whiteboard I *lost the context of the problem*.
 It was at that point the scribbles and smudges of my diagram changed from a **Glorious Diagram of Identifiers and Logic** to an unintelligible mess.
 It turns out that a misshapen square isn't a good substitute for a proper name.
 With that in mind, you need to expect that anyone looking at your code is coming at it with *no* context.